alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 massive testing infrastructure is in place.
 Think millions of tests per day, enough to test literally the entire country, repeatedly, to track the course of the disease.
-4. Social distancing continues until cases go to a low number, and widespread contact tracing, plus a large, less massive number of tests are in place.
+4. Social distancing continues until cases drop to a small number, and widespread contact tracing, plus a large, less massive number of tests are in place.

 Eradication is incredibly unlikely, since the disease broke containment.
-Vaccines aren't going to be widely available for about a year, because safety studies will need a year to finish.
+Vaccines aren't going to be widely available for about a year, because of clinical trial timelines.
 For testing, scaling up production and logistics is underway right now, but reaching millions of tests per day sounds hard enough that I don't think the US can do it.